-- Participating in political management or in a political campaign for federal, state, or local offices or ballot measures; - Attending a campaign fundraising event or making a financial contribution to a legislator or a legislative employee running for any office, to any candidate for the Legislature, or to a candidate for any office who is running against an incumbent legislator or legislative employee. - Serving as a registered lobbyist; - Filing as a candidate for political office; - Serving as an officer of a political party; or - Attending a political party campaign fundraising event or a campaign fundraising event on behalf of a political party.
+- Participating in political management or in a political campaign for federal, state, or local offices or ballot measures. - Attending a campaign fundraising event or making a financial contribution to a legislator or a legislative employee running for any office, to any candidate for the legislature, or to a candidate for any office who is running against an incumbent legislator or legislative employee. - Serving as a registered lobbyist. - Filing as a candidate for political office. - Serving as an officer of a political party or - Attending a political party campaign fundraising event or a campaign fundraising event on behalf of a political party.

-May a public member of the Ethics Committee volunteer to work for a political campaign while serving on the committee?
+May a public member of the Ethics Committee volunteer to work for a political campaign?
+No.

-May a public member, employee, or contractor with the Ethics Committee run for a seat on the school board?
+May an Ethics Committee public member, employee, or contractor run for school board?
+No.